KrystalZhang612/repli-flix-netflix-clone/README.md

 # Debugging&Troubleshooting
-- Possible error: SD_IMAGE BAD INSTRUCTION: Implement [SearchResultsViewController](https://github.com/KrystalZhang612/RepliFlix/blob/main/RepliFlix/Controllers/General/SearchResultsViewController.swift) to fix the error.
+- Possible error: `SD_IMAGE BAD INSTRUCTION`.
+DEBUGGING: Implement [SearchResultsViewController](https://github.com/KrystalZhang612/RepliFlix/blob/main/RepliFlix/Controllers/General/SearchResultsViewController.swift) to fix the error.
 We need to adjust the simulator to iPhone 13 Pro for the screen to better fit searching blocks.
 -